‘China’s strategic red line: unwavering support for Pakistan’

-This is apropos two letters to the Editor titled above carried by the newspaper on Tuesday and yesterday.
-This extension is not purely theoretical.
+This is apropos three letters to the Editor titled above carried by the newspaper on Tuesday, Thursday and yesterday.

-China is already involved in several proxy confrontations—with the United States over Taiwan and trade, with the Philippines over the South China Sea, and now, possibly, with India over Pakistan.
-It’s no surprise, then, that Gao warned of the catastrophic consequences of escalation:
+India must now revise its strategic calculus.
+For too long, Indian planners assumed that limited strikes or hybrid warfare against Pakistan could proceed without triggering third-party escalation.
+But China’s position has changed that permanently.
+The illusion of unilateral maneuvering has been shattered.
+India now faces the reality of a two-front military, diplomatic, and possibly economic counter-pressure.

-“The deterioration of the situation between India and Pakistan is a reason for great concern.
-These are two big countries, both armed with nuclear weapons… the consequence will be too much for either India or Pakistan to bear.”
+China’s readiness to match rhetoric with resources is clear.
+Pakistan, fortified by Chinese support, is no longer strategically isolated.
+India must ask itself: is it prepared for a confrontation not just with Pakistan, but with Pakistan and China acting in concert?

 Copyright Business Recorder, 2025